phax/phive/README.md

 # News and noteworthy

 * v4.5.0 - work in progress
-  * Started adding TEAPPSXML support
+  * Added TEAPPSXML support
+  * Added ebInterface support
   * Simplified internal API backwards incompatible (removed all the bloat overhead where possible)
 * v4.0.5 - 2018-05-14
   * Support for OpenPEPPOL rules 3.3.0 was removed - too old